out-of-tree/out-of-tree/README.md

 # go-qemu-kernel

-Qemu wrapper for kernel-related CI tasks
+Qemu wrapper for kernel-related CI tasks.
+Supports *GNU/Linux* and *macOS*.

-## Usage

-TODO
+Features:
+* Uses upstream virtualization -- KVM in GNU/Linux and Hypervisor.framework in macOS.
+* Run files and kernel modules directly from local filesystem.
+No need to copy byself!
+* Run commands inside qemu virtual machine at the same way as you run in it locally.

-## Development
+## Installation

     $ go get github.com/jollheef/go-qemu-kernel